FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 Applying for a FAIR Plan is relatively straightforward once you have your documentation in order.
 Here's the general process:

-1. Attempt to get coverage from private insurers — collect written denial letters from at least two (check your state's requirement).
+1. Attempt to get coverage from private insurers and collect written denial letters from at least two (check your state's requirement).

-2. Contact your state's FAIR Plan directly or through a licensed independent agent — many states require applications to go through a licensed broker.
+2. Contact your state's FAIR Plan directly or through a licensed independent agent.
+Many states, including California, require applications to go through a licensed broker.

-3. Submit your application with proof of denials — the plan will typically schedule a property inspection.
+3. Submit your application with proof of denials, and the plan will typically schedule a property inspection.

-4. Address any required repairs or code issues — your home must meet basic insurability standards.
+4. Address any required repairs or code issues so your home meets basic insurability standards.

-5. Receive your policy — if approved, basic coverage begins; optional endorsements can be added at additional cost.
+5. Receive your policy.
+If approved, basic coverage begins, and optional endorsements can be added at additional cost.

 Pincher's Pro Tip